sophialyj/system-design-primer/README.md

 * Late data is worse than loss of data
 * You want to implement your own error correction

+UDP:
+No concept of connection, you have to code this yourself No guarantee of reliability or ordering of packets, they may arrive out of order, be duplicated, or not arrive at all!
+You have to manually break your data up into packets and send them You have to make sure you don't send data too fast for your internet connection to handle If a packet is lost, you need to devise some way to detect this, and resend that data if necessary You can't even rely on the UDP checksum so you must add your own

 #### Source(s) and further reading: TCP and UDP

 * [Networking for game programming](http://gafferongames.com/networking-for-game-programmers/udp-vs-tcp/)
+Sending and receiving data over the network.
+The choice you make depends entirely on what sort of game you want to network.
+TCP and UDP are both built on top of IP, but they are radically different.
+UDP behaves very much like the IP protocol underneath it, while TCP abstracts everything so it looks like you are reading and writing to a file, hiding all complexities of packets and unreliability from you.

+Firstly, TCP is a stream protocol, so you just write bytes to a stream, and TCP makes sure that they get across to the other side.
+Since IP is built on packets, and TCP is built on top of IP, TCP must therefore break your stream of data up into packets.
+So, some internal TCP code queues up the data you send, then when enough data is pending the queue, it sends a packet to the other machine.
+This can be a problem for multiplayer games if you are sending very small packets.
+What can happen here is that TCP may decide it’s not going to send data until you have buffered up enough data to make a reasonably sized packet to send over the network.
+TCP has an option to fix this behavior called TCP_NODELAY.
+This option instructs TCP not to wait around until enough data is queued up, but to flush any data you write to it immediately.
+The problem is that if we were to send our time critical game data over TCP, whenever a packet is dropped it has to stop and wait for that data to be resent.
+Yes, even if more recent data arrives, that new data gets put in a queue, and you cannot access it until that lost packet has been retransmitted.
+**Never use TCP for time critical data**
+These multiplayer games have a real time requirement on packet delivery.
+The temptation then is to use UDP for player input and state, and TCP for the reliable ordered data.
+On the surface, this seems like a great idea.
+The problem is that since TCP and UDP are both built on top of IP, the underlying packets sent by each protocol will affect each other.
+Exactly how they affect each other is quite complicated and relates to how TCP performs reliability and flow control, but fundamentally you should remember that TCP tends to induce packet loss in UDP packets.
+My recommendation is not only that you use UDP, but that you only use UDP for your game protocol.

 * [Key differences between TCP and UDP protocols](http://www.cyberciti.biz/faq/key-differences-between-tcp-and-udp-protocols/)
 * [Difference between TCP and UDP](http://stackoverflow.com/questions/5970383/difference-between-tcp-and-udp)
 * [Transmission control protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)